adonisjs/redis/instructions.md

 ```

 ## Pub Sub
-In order to make use of pub/sub you can create `start/redis.js` file and subscribe to channels.
+In order to make use of pub/sub you can subscribe to channels inside `start/redis.js` file.

 ```js
 const Redis = use('Redis')